Promineo-Tech/frontend-technologies/Week5/readme.md

 ## Ajax

-Wouldn't it be nice if page refreshes didn't exist?
-What if we could do multiple things at once from a single web page?
-In a perfect world we could type into a search textbox and have searches performed in the background as we type.
-That world is here, and it's called Ajax!
-Asynchronous JavaScript and XML (Ajax) is a technique that is used in web applications.
-It provides a way to retrieve content from a server and display it without having to refresh the entire page.

-Modern dynamic applications provide a better user experience by allowing users to manipulate data on the server and see the results without having to refresh the page.
-This is the power of Ajax in action.
-In the background, requests are made to a web API using JavaScript.
-As developers we can then choose to alter the displayed HTML based on the responses from the web API.

 When you've used `XMLHttpRequest` directly to query an API like GitHub to dynamically update your page, you've been using Ajax.
 With jQuery, we have a